COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And remove the previous staff member from it.

   Implementing the "ability to edit goals" functionality aligns with the council's overall objectives to improve the structure of the goal tracking software.
-This will enable better readability for the users, as it will be easier to read the goals and all the requirements once added.
+This will enable better readability for the users, as it will be easier to read the goals, and all the requirements once added.
 It should also improve efficiency when adding new goals, due to a clear structure.
 The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Progress bar (**Priority**: **Must have**)